MicrosoftDocs/azure-docs/articles/cognitive-services/Content-Moderator/ecommerce-retail-catalog-moderation.md

 2. Your API end points are different based on your subscription regions and the Content Moderator Review Team ID.

 > [!NOTE]
-> The tutorial is designed to use subscription keys in the regions visible in the endpoints below.
+> The tutorial is designed to use subscription keys in the regions visible in the following endpoints.
 Be sure to match your API keys with the region Uris otherwise your keys may not work with the following endpoints:

          // Your API keys
         public const string ContentModeratorKey = "XXXXXXXXXXXXXXXXXXXX";